Ivywood Classical Academy began with a dad and a mission.

 “Parents will be helping their students learn this new model of education.
 We expect the students will be teaching their parents about many things, as well,” he says.
 “We want the students to want to talk to their parents about their day and have rich conversations about what they have learned.”

 The board members of Ivywood Classical Academy are devoted to the success of the school.
 They have worked with several collaborating partners to lay the foundation for the school.
 Central Michigan University is the authorizer, allowing Ivywood the ability to become a tuition-free public school academy in Plymouth.
-Hillsdale’s Barney Charter School Initiative is the architect of the curriculum and will provide training to teachers and principals in the classical studies method.
+Hillsdale College is the architect of the curriculum and provides training to the Ivywood faculty and staff throughout the school year.
 The school has also teamed up with Choice Schools Associates which serves as the district office.

 “I believe that public education is a cornerstone of any community, and our community lacks an option for students and parents looking for a classical liberal arts education,” says Musgrave.
 “Ivywood Classical Academy will fill that void and introduce a whole new generation of students to the good, the true and the beautiful.
 I am honored to be a part of a team that is dedicated and passionate about this mission.”

 While the school is located in Plymouth, the school is open to students who are able to get to the school each day.
 Musgrave says there is no ZIP code requirement for students.